-The first program in the core sequence provides an interdisciplinary framework for understanding Pacific Northwest ecosystems, political, economic and environmental history, and regional identity.
-In addition to developing a foundation in the methodologies and perspectives of core environmental disciplines, students will assess the value of particular disciplines for framing and solving environmental problems.
-We will focus on a few major environmental challenges, such as salmon recovery and forest management, through readings, lectures, workshops, seminar discussions, and writing assignments.
+Students will draw upon this material to assess the value of particular disciplines and ways of knowing for framing and solving environmental problems.
+Students will focus on a few major environmental challenges through readings, lectures, workshops, seminar discussions, and writing assignments.
 A central part of this quarter's work is an interdisciplinary group project, which assumes that many critical environmental issues cannot be solved by individuals working alone or even by teams from a single discipline.
 This project provides an opportunity for students to develop their research, writing, presentation, and collaborative problem-solving skills.

+We plan to meet in-person to the extent possible given federal and state public health guidelines.
 To successfully participate in this program, students will need access to the internet and a computer with word-processing software.
-Students can expect our remote teaching to be around 70% of synchronous (scheduled) coursework per week, using Canvas and Zoom.
+If we must meet remotely, students can expect our remote teaching to be around 75% of synchronous (scheduled) coursework per week, using Canvas and Zoom.
 Students will have access to alternatives to synchronous (in person or remote) participation if conditions require.